Turtlely/history/Yawp chapter 19.md

 1. Deny Japanese expansion and limit west coast threats
 2. Excellent port for battleships

-Roosevelt insists that the big stick of the U.S. can ensure its dominance in the western hemisphere.
+==Roosevelt insists that the big stick of the U.S. can ensure its dominance in the western hemisphere.==
 - Did not have the ability to use military to impose this on south and central americ
 	- Instead, it goes for Dollar Diplomacy to assert dominance
 		- Loans are provided to Latin American countries for some level of control